Science in the News

 Picture of the Month

 Every month we update this home page with an image related to an item of news in Science.
-The current image shows part of the Little Barford power generating station, the location of the power outage which affected many parts of the Eastern UK.
-The topic was covered in some detail by George Fisher at our September meeting.
+The current image shows an aerial view of the Sizewell Nuclear power site in Suffolk.
+Our November meeting was replaced with a visit and tour of the facility.

 We publish a Monthly Newsletter which summarises our recent activities, gives details of future meetings and provides other useful information.
 The newsletters are indexed under the month name and can be accessed by clicking on the relevant LINK on this page.